inventhouse/tutorials/RascalGame/README.md

 If you fight, cards may be dealt with in any order, but only one at a time:
 - ♦️ When equipping a weapon, any previously held weapon must be discarded.
 - ♣️/♠️ Fighting a monster can be done with or without your equipped weapon.
 Fighting barehanded, you take the full damage and discard the monster.
-Fighting with your weapon deducts the weapon's current value from the damage taken (face value minus the number of previously vanquished monsters); place the monster on the weapon card to help track it's degraded value.
+Fighting with your weapon deducts the weapon's current value from the damage taken (face value minus the number of previously vanquished monsters); place the monster on the weapon card to help track its degraded value.
 - ♥️ Taking a healing potion restores life points immediately and is discarded.

 Weapons or potions in the room may also simply be discarded.